davidglo/boot-camps/pyGlet-GameMechanics.md

 * \__init__(self) - for now, don't worry about the line super(graphicsWindow, self).\__init__()
 * update()
 * on_draw()
-* makeTriangle()

-In what follows, we will use this simple line drawing code to learn about different aspects of python.
+In what follows, we will use this simple triangle drawing code to learn about different aspects of python.